datastaxdevs/workshop-graphql-netflix/README.md

 </details>

-You can copy the URL in Gitpod's simple browser and open in a new tab (of your real browser, that is) for a better experience.
+You can copy the URL found in Gitpod's simple browser and open in a new tab (of your real browser, that is) for a better experience.
 But now let's move to the actual deploy phase.